-When I get cleaning done before nap time, I’m not constantly stepping over toys for the next hour or two.
+I get cleaning done before nap time so that I’m not constantly stepping over toys for the next hour or two.
 Clean your home at night, if you aren’t too exhausted or early in the morning daily before you start your work from home.

 More of how to work from home tips.

 - Plan out a fun daily activity for YOU to do with your kids from home.